Peter Gunz & Amina Buddafly: She Reveals If Tara & Him Are Still Hooking Up

-Peter Gunz and Amina Buddafly have finally gone their separate ways, as he strives to reconcile with his ex Tara Wallace.
-Now, Amina tells HollywoodLife.com EXCLUSIVELY if she thinks Tara and him are still secretly hooking up!
+‘LHHNY’ stars Peter Gunz and Amina Buddafly have finally gone their separate ways, as he strives to reconcile with his ex Tara Wallace.
+Now, Amina tells us EXCLUSIVELY if she thinks Tara and him are still secretly hooking up.
+Here’s the scoop!

 Peter Gunz and Amina Buddafly discussed getting a divorce on this week’s episode of Love & Hip Hop: New York, after it was revealed that he’d rather pursue a relationship with his ex Tara Wallace.
 Now, Amina shares why she thinks their love triangle is FAR from over.
 She tells HollywoodLife.com EXCLUSIVELY, “The last thing that I heard she was saying there’s nothing going on like that between them, but I don’t believe it and I don’t know who would believe it.”